Vamika-Singh/Expensify-user-management/README.md

 ├── form-validation.js      # JavaScript file for form validation and error handling └── README.md               # Project description and setup instructions

-Technologies Used
+##Technologies Used

 HTML: For structuring the content of the login and registration forms.

 CSS: Custom styling for a professional look and feel.

 Bootstrap: A front-end framework for responsive and mobile-first design.

 JavaScript: For handling form validation and dynamic error messages.

-How to Run the Project
+##HOW TO RUN THE PROJECT:
 Follow these steps to run the project locally on your system:

-Clone the repository:
+1.Clone the repository:
 git clone https://github.com/your-username/expensify-user-management.git

-Navigate to the project folder: cd expensify-user-management
+2.Navigate to the project folder: cd expensify-user-management

-Open Login.html or Register.html in your browser.
+3.Open Login.html or Register.html in your browser.

-License:
+##License:
 This project is licensed under the MIT License